SalmonDE/TopVoter/README.md

 - An API key of your server from minecraftpocket-servers.com
 - An internet connection to connect to the minecraftpocket-servers.com services.

-*This plugin has got an built-in updater which always checks for a new version.*
-*However, you can disable the auto update feature.*

 ### **For Developers:**
 - Check out our API Documentation [here](https://github.com/SalmonDE/TopVoter/wiki/API-Documentation).